International Competition Rules

 Selected films will be screened in DCP or 35 mm.
-When projecting in DCP, a back-up Blu-ray copy must be provided.
+A back-up Blu-ray copy must be provided for each film.

 Productions must ensure the quality (resolution, definition) of their film, as well as its compatibility with Doremi and GDC servers used for the festival screenings.
 Please respect the following standards: Interop or SMPTE, 24 or 25 ips, 2K, 4K, all of which according to DCI standards.
 25 ips DCP SMPTE copies must have the subtitles embedded in the image.